Contact

 Dog-Friendly: Yes Kid-Friendly: Yes

-Over 40 million years ago an ocean covered San Clemente Canyon during the Eocene epoch of the Paleogene period.
+Over 40 million years ago this park was under the ocean.
+Remnants of those times can be found in the geology of the park.
 Horizontal lines of round rocks at many levels, separated by clay and sand, represent the various levels of the ocean washing sand away and leaving rocks at surf level.

-Fossilized mollusks, such as snails and clams from that period are still found in the canyon's walls.
-The fossils are preserved in the sandstones and siltstones of the Scripps Formation that is best exposed in the roadcuts along Regents Road and Genesee Avenue.
+Fossilized mollusks, such as snails and clams from that period are still found in the canyon’s walls.
+The fossils are preserved in the sandstones and siltstones.

 When visiting the park, please observe the following rules: